 In this blog, we’ll focus specifically on observability tools rationalization.
 We’ll clarify how Total Cost of Ownership (TCO) reveals the impact of tool sprawl, introduce a three-part framework for rationalization, and discuss how to identify your golden set of tools to align with business goals and streamline operations.
 Let’s dive in!

-When it really comes down to the impact of tool sprawl, it honestly boils down to cost.
+When it comes to the impact of tool sprawl, it boils down to cost.
 Whether the conversation is about inefficiencies, redundancies, or operational challenges, these issues ultimately translate into expenses that affect your bottom line.

 Indirect costs are some of the hardest to quantify but often have the most significant long-term impact.
-These hidden costs—such as downtime, increased MTTR, integration complexity, and productivity loss—amplify the challenges of tool sprawl and directly tie back to acquisition and operational costs.
+These hidden costs — downtime, increased MTTR, integration complexity, productivity loss — amplify the challenges of tool sprawl and directly tie back to acquisition and operational costs.

 Fragmented tools delay incident resolution, as teams spend valuable time switching between platforms and manually piecing together data.
 This leads to prolonged downtime and higher MTTR, directly affecting revenue, productivity, and customer trust.
 Poorly maintained or outdated tools (as highlighted above) only increase the likelihood of these disruptions.